ingridt123/cs131-tools/tree-visualization-final/README.md

 # GenericAST

-Note: see `Sample.hs` for the full code sample.
+Note: see `Sample.hs` for a full code sample.

 Say we want to encode the following arithmetic equation in Haskell:
 ```